aalbrechtsen/popgen21/popDifScan.md

  - Locate the most extreme regions of the genome

  - Try the LCT gene (the mutations are locate in the adjacent MCM6 gene, chr2 136.5Mb).
 Remember to choose the relevant populations
-H - ow does this compare with Tajimaâ€™s D
+ - How does this compare with Tajima's D

 If you have time you can try other genes.
 Here are the top ones for Humans.
 You can find the find the location of the genes using for example the ucsc browser https://genome-euro.ucsc.edu/cgi-bin/hgGateway
  (choose human GRCh37/hg19 genome).
 Note that there are some population that you cannot test because the populations are not represented in the data e.g. Tibetan, Ethiopian , Inuit, Siberians.